qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/supported_data.rst

 Optional you can activate following checkboxes:

 *  |checkbox| :guilabel:`Save Username` Indicates whether to save the database user name in the connection configuration.
 *  |checkbox| :guilabel:`Save Password` Indicates whether to save the database password in the connection settings.
-Passwords are saved in clear text in the system configuration and in the project files!
 *  |checkbox| :guilabel:`Only look in meta data table` Restricts the displayed tables to those that are in the all_sdo_geom_metadata view.
 This can speed up the initial display of spatial tables.
 *  |checkbox| :guilabel:`Only look for user's tables` When searching for spatial tables restrict the search to tables that are owner by the user.
 *  |checkbox| :guilabel:`Also list tables with no geometry` Indicates that tables without geometry should also be listed by default.
 *  |checkbox| :guilabel:`Use estimated table statistics for the layer metadata` When the layer is setup various metadata is required for the Oracle table.
    This includes information such as the table row count, geometry type and spatial extents of the data in the geometry column.
 If the table contains a large number of rows determining this metadata is time consuming.
-By activating this option the following fast table metadata operations are done: Row count is determined from all_tables.num_rows.
+By activating this option the following fast table metadata operations are
+   done: row count is determined from ``all_tables.num_rows``.
 Table extents are always determined with the SDO_TUNE.EXTENTS_OF function even if a layer filter is applied.
 The table geometry is determined from the first 100 non-null geometry rows in the table.
 *  |checkbox| :guilabel:`Only existing geometry types` Only list the existing geometry types and don't offer to add others.

 Once all parameters and options are set, you can test the connection by clicking on the **[Test Connect]** button.

 .. _tip_settings_security: